lucidsoftware/neo-sbt-scalafmt/README.md

 > test:scalafmt  # format test sources
 ```

-If you want to ensure everything is formatted (e.g. as a CI step),
+If you want to ensure everything is formatted, and fail if it is not (e.g. as a CI step),

 ```
 > scalafmt::test      # check compile sources